Login to complete an entry or to access judging materials

 Entries are subject to the following conditions:

-3. Newspapers and radio and television stations and networks are eligible to enter all categories except General Excellence, Design, Photography and Website.
-Content submitted by news- and broadcast-media organizations must share the characteristics of print and digital magazine journalism, including extensive reporting, informed analysis, stylish writing, a distinctive point of view and the use of graphics to enrich the reader’s experience.
+3. Newspapers and radio and television stations and networks are eligible to enter all categories except General Excellence, Design and Photography.
+Content submitted by news- and broadcast-media organizations must share the characteristics of print and digital magazine journalism, including extensive reporting, informed analysis, stylish writing, a distinctive point of view and the use of graphics to enrich the experience of the reader.

-4. The following are not eligible to enter the Ellie Awards: company publications intended primarily for and distributed solely to employees and their associates or customers; marketing and promotional websites; print or digital newsletters except as part of an entry in General Excellence or Digital Innovation; and magazines published in languages other than English and Spanish.
+4. The following are not eligible to enter the National Magazine Awards: company publications intended primarily for and distributed solely to employees and their associates or customers; marketing and promotional websites; print or digital newsletters except as part of an entry in General Excellence and Digital Storytelling; and magazines published in languages other than English and Spanish.

 Only chief editors may enter their publications in the Ellie Awards.
 Other magazine personnel, including writers and photographers as well as former editors, may not submit entries without the approval of the chief editor.
 The administrators of the Ellie Awards reserve the right to determine if an entry is eligible for submission.